13 essential business tools for productivity, communications & file sharing

 With Freshdesk, a customer opens a “ticket” which a support agent can immediately see and address.
 It’s possible to set up instant replies for common questions, and share attachments and files if necessary.
 When finished, the ticket can be closed, and the customer can rate the interaction, giving you an idea of how effective your support system is.

-Evernote started out life as a simple app that allowed people to jot down quick ideas when they occurred to them and access them at a later date.
+Evernote started out life as a simple note-taking app that allowed people to jot down quick ideas when they occurred to them and access them later.
 It has since expanded to a full productivity solution, including file sharing and storage, and is now aimed at teams that want to collaborate and share ideas easily.

 Every productivity, communication, and storage application has its unique focus and intent.
-Finding the right mix for your organisation will likely improve productivity, so have a good think about how your business works with data, how your internal teams collaborate, and how you communicate with your customers.
-From there you’ll be able to work out the right tools for your business.
+Finding the right mix for your organisation will likely improve how your business operates, so it’s worth understanding your options, needs and goals as you build out your tech stack.